 - If you can’t find Play Services on the list, tap the three-dot menu button and choose the Show system apps option.

 The above process may vary slightly between devices.
 For example, Samsung doesn’t require you to hit All apps before showing you a full list of apps.

 How do I download and install Google Play Services?

-- There are about a dozen different versions of Play Services.
+There are about a dozen different versions of the Google Play Services APK.
 You need to find the right one for your phone.

 - To start, download this app.
 We recommend downloading it from APKMirror because it doesn’t require Google Play Services.

-Please note that improper installation, trying to install the wrong variant of Play Services, and not installing correctly can lead to failed installations.
+Please note that improper installation, trying to install the wrong variant, and not installing correctly can lead to failed installations.
 If your installation fails, start at step one and perform the steps again.

-How do I disable and re-enable Google Play Services?
+How do I disable and re-enable Play Services?

 - Scroll down and select Google Play Services.

 - Tap the Disable button.
 It’ll shoot you a warning about how it’ll affect device performance before it lets you disable it.